kumu/docs/guides/controls/showcase-toggle-control.md

 **Supported properties**

 * `as`specifies the behavior of the control.
-Do you want a list of labels, a button to showcase, or a dropdown for various showcase options?
+Do you want a list of labels, buttons, or a dropdown for activating showcase?
- * `labels` creates a list of clickable labels on the bottom of the map
+ * `labels` creates a list of clickable labels
- * `buttons` creates a button or buttons
+ * `buttons` creates a group of buttons
  * `dropdown` creates a dropdown with as many "options" as you specify below
 * `option` is included for each button, label, or dropdown menu item and nests the corresponding settings.
- *  `label` is the label for the button, label, or dropdown item.
+ *  `label` is the visible text for each label, button, or dropdown item.
- * `selector` supplies the [advanced clustering setting](../clustering.md#advanced-clustering) for that showcase option.
+ * `selector` supplies the [selector](../guides/selectors.html#selectors) for that item.